NBISweden/sda-cli/README.md

 This tool can be used to encrypt and upload data when submitting to the archive, and to download and decrypt with retrieving data from the archive.

+It is recommended to use precompiled executables for `sda-cli` which can be found at https://github.com/NBISweden/sda-cli/releases

 To get help on the usage of the tool, please use the following command
 ```bash
 ./sda-cli help